thorntail-examples/rest-http-crud/README.md

 # Prerequisites

-To get started with these quickstarts you'll need the following prerequisites:
+To get started with this quickstart you'll need the following prerequisites:

 Name | Description | Version
 --- | --- | ---